A woman named Cassidy Boon is suing the man who saved her from drowning, claiming he raped her.

 I am now charging or suing or whatever this man for rape — because what he did is literally the definition of rape — he exerted his Patriarchal power over me and did stuff to my body without my consent.
 Sure, he saved me from drowning, but if we start excusing rape just because our rapists did a nice thing to us, we’re really just excusing rape culture.

-This article about “Cassidy Boon” suing the swimmer who rescued her is a hoax.
+This article about “Cassidy Boon” suing the swimmer who rescued was not a report of real-life events.
 It originated with the satirical web site The Stately Harold, which carries the following disclaimer on their “About” page identifying all of their material as fiction: “The Stately Harold is a satirical website.
 None of the stories have a grain of truth to them and the opinions do not belong to real people.”

 In addition to supposedly publishing additional articles written from the perspective of a straw feminist, “Cassidy Boon” maintains a Twitter account.
 The photograph used both for that account and her feminist articles is identical to that of a webcam model who uses the handle FreckledFox.